Whitehall, Dublin: Civil War

-In the aftermath of the killing of Michael Collins on 25 August 1922 retaliatory killings occurred in Whitehall.
-Two Anti-Treaty Republicans Alfie (Leo) Colley (20), and Sean Cole (18), members of Fianna Éireann, were abducted by Free State forces at the North Strand.
+In the aftermath of the killing of Michael Collins on 25 August 1922, retaliatory killings occurred in Whitehall.
+Two Anti-Treaty Republicans, Alfie (Leo) Colley (20) and Sean Cole (18), members of Fianna Éireann, were abducted by Free State forces at the North Strand.
 Witnesses saw them being shot dead at The Thatch, Puck's Lane or Yellow Lane (now Yellow Road), in Whitehall.
 There is a small commemoration stone on Yellow Road to Cole and Colley.
-This was unveiled in December 1926 by Countess Markiewicz in front of a crowd of 800.
+It was unveiled in December 1926 by Countess Markiewicz in front of a crowd of 800.

-Another site in Whitehall from the Civil War is the Memorial stone to Martin Hogan on Grace Park Road whose body was found dumped there on 22 August 1923.
+Another Civil War-era site in Whitehall is the memorial stone to Martin Hogan on Grace Park Road, whose body was found dumped there on 22 August 1923.

 Whitehall Grand Cinema

-The Whitehall Grand Cinema opened in July 1954 on Collins Avenue.
-Seating 1000 patrons, it was used as a bingo while still a cinema, it ceased functioning as a cinema in 1974, and was purchased by Gael Linn who operated it as a bingo hall.
+The Whitehall Grand Cinema opened in July 1954 on Collins Avenue and seated 1,000 patrons.
+It also hosted bingo while still operating as a cinema, and ceased functioning as a cinema in 1974, when it was purchased by Gael Linn and operated solely as a bingo hall.
 It still serves as a bingo hall to this day.